qanewsnetwork/qanewsnetwork/README.md

 ## 📫 How to Reach the Shadows

 Connect with us through the encrypted channels:
-- DarkMessenger: @qanewsnetwork
+- Social: @qanewsnetwork
-- RavenMail: contact@qanewsnetwork.com
+- RavenMail: info@qanewsnetwork.com

 Uncover the mysteries, for in the shadows, true QA excellence awaits.
 May your tests be as unbreakable as the silence before the storm. 🌑